veeqtoh/veeqtoh/README.md

-### Thanks for stopping by!
+### Thanks for stopping by! 👍
-These days, I'm leaning more towards open source deveelopment and contributions.
+These days, I'm leaning more towards open source development and contributions.
 You just may find an interesting repo here.
-Feel free to contribute, appreciate or hit me up.
+Feel free to contribute, appreciate and hit me up 😉.

 <br/>